 The result is more meaningful process that incorporates the views and input of those who know an area best – its stakeholders.

-Unfortunately, some organizations take the approach of presenting projects in a pre-packaged form, almost as a fait accompli.
-While they might go through the motions of consultation, the idea is to “sell” the project to the public.
-Companies that are wary of consultation and engagement often turn to specific breeds of public relations firms to help with their sales pitch.
-The job of these types of PR firms is to “spin” or sell the project to the public with the notion that this approach can save a great deal of money in the long run if delays are encountered.
+Some organizations take the approach of presenting projects in a pre-packaged form, almost as a fait accompli.
+While they might have the intention to consult, instead the practice becomes primarily a “selling” of the project to the public.
+Companies that are wary of consultation and engagement often turn to a specific type of public relations to help with their sales pitch.
+This kind of PR role is to “spin” or sell the project to the public with the notion that this approach can save a great deal of money in the long run if delays are encountered.

-Unfortunately this approach leaves little room for meaningful discussion and input, and takes the condescending “we know what’s best for you and your region” attitude.
+Unfortunately, this approach can leave little room for meaningful discussion and input, and stakeholders become wary of a condescending “we know what’s best for you and your region” attitude.

 This method of selling rather than presenting a project or proposal to the public for input and refinement has many drawbacks, such as:

-- When citizens don’t feel engaged in the process, they lack understanding and ownership of a project.
+- When citizens don’t feel engaged and unheard in the process, they lack understanding and ownership of a project.

-- When companies don’t adequately take feedback into consideration, they don’t fully understand a region and can’t tailor their project to suit its unique needs.
+- When companies don’t adequately take feedback into consideration, they don’t fully understand their stakeholders and can’t tailor their project to suit their needs.